eduk8s-tests/eduk8s-training-portal/README.md

 Training Portal
 ===============

-This repository contains sample configuration for deomnstrating the eduk8s training portal.
+This repository contains sample configuration for demonstrating the eduk8s training portal.

 Prerequisites